adrianb13/AngularJS-theSimpsons/README.md

 $http is a built-in service within AngularJS.
 It returns the results in a promise .then() and assigns the data to this.simpsons
-$ctrl.simpsons from the previous html is referencing this.simpsons Using expressions {{}}, I can inject the info I need where I need such as {{simpson.name}} to read the "name" property in my json file.
+$ctrl.simpsons from the previous html is referencing this.simpsons Using expressions {{}}, I can inject the info I need where I need such as "{{simpson.name}}" to read the "name" property in my json file.

 The end result is each character displayed on the home page with a clickable routing reference to a details page.